asascience/WRF-ROMS-Coupled/README.md

 ```

 ## Run the Hurricane Irene test case
+The script defaults to 24 cores on the local machine.
 ``` Shell
 ./fcstrun.sh
 (or run it in the background and avoid terminal hangups)